awenner96/MS3_project/README.md

 manipulated, (2) a table class that creates the SQLite table and contacts the SQLite database, (3) a data class that will classify the information in the list, (4) a SQLite connection class that will ensure the database can be contacted without error, (5) and lastly a main class to run everything together.

 I have a more than a couple major issues with regards to the app working overall.
 I wasn’t sure how to take the parsed CSV file and then both make a table and populate it.
+Furthmore, my code doesn't produce any usable output.